Veeeetzzzz/pest-control-standalone-reporting-form/README.md

 # Pest Control Standalone Peporting Form

+Software-as-a-service has become an increasing cost for many local authorities with constant procurements or contract reviews with a view to cut down on expenditure whilst still providing statutory services against a national framework.

+Most local authorities don't realise replacing one outsourced solution with another outsourced solution is only a temporary solution.
+It does not address the root cause.

+The solution is simplify the technical stack to enable quick standalone deployment that integrates into other enterprise solutions.

 This is being built in public, is provided as an open-source, community maintained alternative for a pest control reporting form/solution.

-A standalone form to submit Pest Control requests to our custom CRM, Dynamics 365 or Salesforce CRM.

 Features: